Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Though these products don’t look alike, both are versatile enough for cleaning upholstery and floors, thanks to the interchangeable tools.

-The CordZero’s lighter frame gives it the advantage over the bulky V15 Detect, making it more ergonomic above floors.
+The CordZero’s lighter frame gives it the advantage over the bulky V15 Detect, making it more ergonomic for upholstery or any areas above floors.

-However, Dyson comes with more tools out of the box, and this variant has the latest attachments, like the torque screw tool.
+However, Dyson comes with more tools out of the box, and this variant includes the latest attachments, such as the torque screw tool.

 2. Purpose-Built Nozzles

-Both have purpose-built nozzles – a soft roller and standard brush roll for cleaning hard floors and carpets.
+Both feature purpose-built nozzles: a soft roller and a standard brush roll for cleaning hard floors and carpets.

 One variance is peripheral features like Dyson’s laser slim roller.